Illbjorn/Skal/README.md

 becomes difficult to hone in quickly on the bits you're looking for when jumping around the codebase.

+Skal aims to solve this by preserving all the simplicity, but substituting keywords with symbols where possible, using shorter keywords in general and just overall minimizing typing required to communicate the desired outcome.

 Some implementation examples:
 - `&&` and `||` rather than `and` and `or`
 - Scoping behavior is inverted: rather than declaring everything `local` and